+After the crossing of the sea, Moshe's father-in-law Yitro arrives to find Moshe judging the people's legal cases from morning until evening.
+He immediately recognizes that this system is unsustainable, and he advises Moshe to create a judicial system to help alleviate his burden.
 When Yitro expresses his concerns in Exodus 18:18 he tells Moshe that both he and the nation "navol tibol," an unusual phrase that commentators disagree over how to translate.
 In this episode we explore the various understandings of this phrase, and what it can teach us about maintaining and equal and just legal system.

 Shemot Chapter 16 introduces us to the mahn, the mysterious edible substance that sustained the Israelites each morning on their journey through the desert.
 In this episode we will consider multiple commentators' understanding of the meaning of the mahn, and what these meanings can teach us about how we express suspicion, wonderment, and gratitude.

 February 06, 2020